th3-7rue/bryanair/README.md

    You need to check if a file named *php.ini* exist in your PHP folder.
 If not, create it and copy *php.ini-development* content into it.

    If you already have php.ini, search for *Dynamic Extensions*, scroll down a bit and remove the semicolons before the required extensions.
-(If you do not know which ones are required, you may just enable them all **except** for snmp)
+(If you do not know which ones are required, you may just enable them all **except** for pdo_firebird and snmp - they will just give new erros)

 ## Technologies Used